Treatment algorithm

 treatment of the underlying cause

-Patients with hypogonadism due to a non-gonadal illness should have treatment of the underlying cause.
-For instance, obesity is a common cause of hypogonadism, which may be reversed by lifestyle intervention.
+Men with physiologically suppressed gonadotrophins and testosterone concentrations due to a non-gonadal illness should receive treatment of the underlying cause.
+For instance, obesity is a common cause of non-gonadal illness, which may be reversed by lifestyle intervention.

 Back